kritikasingh6421/Java-Springboot/README.md

-this is for Oauth2 project
+this is for Oauth2 project using springboot